SCF Collegiate School students (grades 6-10) have the following borrowing privileges:

 The SCF Libraries have a "YA Zone" (YA= Young Adults) with materials appropriate for grades 6-12.
 Please note that these materials vary in reading level and maturity content from middle school to high school levels.

 The teachers oversee the materials the students check out from this collection.
 The SCF Libraries' staff will allow students to check out any item marked YA.

-Materials from the collection called "Student Choice" are not for SCFCS students, unless they are given permission by a teacher, on specific cases, at the teacher's discretion.
+Materials from the collection called "Popular Readings" are not for SCFCS students, unless they are given permission by a teacher, on specific cases, at the teacher's discretion.

 Materials from the Library's "Circulation" collection (2nd floor) are available for study, research, and curriculum needs.
 Students are allowed to check out from this collection when there are academic or research needs, and at the discretion of the teachers.

 Grades 11 and 12: